George Soros conspiracy theories: 2000s

-George Soros became a target of Fox News journalists.
-In April 2007, Bill O'Reilly included a 10-minute segment on "The O'Reilly Factor" about George Soros, whom he described as "off-the-charts dangerous" and "an extremist who wants open borders, a one-world foreign policy, legalized drugs, euthanasia."
+Soros became a target of Fox News journalists.
+In April 2007, Bill O'Reilly included a 10-minute segment on The O'Reilly Factor about Soros, whom he described as "off-the-charts dangerous" and "an extremist who wants open borders, a one-world foreign policy, legalized drugs, euthanasia."

-During the 2008 presidential campaign in the United States of America, George Soros's conspiracies were tied into disinformation campaigns about the Association of Community Organizations for Reform Now, known as ACORN.
+During the 2008 presidential campaign in the United States, Soros's conspiracies were tied to disinformation campaigns about the Association of Community Organizations for Reform Now, known as ACORN.
 These were often tied to labeling Barack Obama as a secret Soros-funded communist who utilized the Cloward-Piven Strategy.
-After Glenn Beck first mentioned this strategy in March 2009, he mentioned it at least 32 times in the next twelve months, connecting George Soros and other elites to Barack Obama.
+After Glenn Beck first mentioned this strategy in March 2009, he mentioned it at least 32 times in the next twelve months, connecting Soros and other elites to Barack Obama.

-In 2008, Michelle Malkin would publish an editorial in the National Review criticizing George Soros.
+In 2008, Michelle Malkin would publish an editorial in the National Review criticizing Soros.
 Her article made references to criticism of a "Soros Slush Fund" being the brainchild of Barack Obama.

-Glenn Beck was another Fox News host known to spread conspiracy theories about George Soros.
-In 2009, Beck used a hand-written chart illustrating an alleged left-wing conspiracy linking ACORN, the Service Employees International Union and its president, Andy Stern, to George Soros and the Barack Obama campaign.
+Glenn Beck was another Fox News host known to spread conspiracy theories about Soros.
+In 2009, Beck used a hand-written chart illustrating an alleged left-wing conspiracy linking ACORN, the Service Employees International Union and its president, Andy Stern, to Soros and the Barack Obama campaign.

-In 2008, George Birnbaum and Arthur Finkelstein worked on the election campaign of Viktor Orbán; deciding that Orbán needed an enemy, they conducted survey research, after which they settled on George Soros, because, according to Birnbaum, "enough people in Hungary didn't like the idea of this billionaire behind the curtain, almost like… the Wizard of Oz, controlling politics and policy."
+In 2008, George Birnbaum and Arthur Finkelstein worked on the election campaign of Viktor Orbán; deciding that Orbán needed an enemy, they conducted survey research, after which they settled on Soros, because, according to Birnbaum, "enough people in Hungary didn't like the idea of this billionaire behind the curtain, almost like… the Wizard of Oz, controlling politics and policy."
 Orbán's efforts to redefine Soros as a villain took the Soros conspiracies mainstream.

-In 2009, the Canadian online news outlet Canada Free Press, known for making dubious claims, published an article by Jim O'Niell on George Soros that accused him of illegal market manipulation, being a felony insider trader, and a villain.
+In 2009, the Canadian online news outlet Canada Free Press, known for making dubious claims, published an article by Jim O'Niell on Soros that accused him of illegal market manipulation, being a felony insider trader, and a villain.